ngrok/webhooks.fyi/src/pages/index.md

 ## Why does this exists?

-Recently, our team studied over 90 and built native integrations for 50 webhook providers.
-During this effort, we found exciting, confusing, and annoying patterns.
-That inspired us to write an article and create this documentation so other developers would have a better time building and consuming webhooks.
+Recently, [our team at ngrok](https://ngrok.com/) studied over 90 webhook providers and built in-product verifications for 50 of the most popular providers.
+During this effort, we found exciting, confusing, and annoying patterns that inspired us to share our research so other developers can build and consume webhooks more securely.

 {% callout title="We have a deep dive" %}
-If you want to know more about our experience and our key findinds, read our [Deep Dive: Webhook Security In Practice](https://blog.ngrok.com)
+If you want to know more about our research and our key findings, read our [Deep Dive: Webhook Security In Practice](https://blog.ngrok.com)
 {% /callout %}

+[comment]: <TODO: @caseysoftware: update for the actual link to the blog post?>